-- EN 350 Natural durability of timber - EN 14298 Estimation of drying quality - EN 16737 Visual classification of structural tropical timber - EN 1001 Terminology for the durability of timber.
+- EN 350 Natural durability of timber

+- EN 14298 Estimation of drying quality

+- of structural tropical timber

+- EN 1001 Terminology for the durability of timber.

 Two French standards also received particular attention from ATIBT due to the absence of an equivalent standard at the European level: NF DTU 51.4 "implementation of timber decking" and standard NF B 54 -040 "timber decking blades".